javelezz1/Programming-course/uniprot_processer/README.txt

 DATABASE COMMAND

 DBINSERT
+The purpose is to export data from Swiss-Uniprot text database to a SQL database.

+Use the argument DBINSERT db=sqlite_database_name to export the filtered records to the following schema.
+The schema of the database is as follow:

+CREATE TABLE IF NOT EXISTS "Comments" (
+  "id_protein" TEXT NOT NULL,
+  "comment" TEXT NOT NULL,
+FOREIGN KEY("id_protein") REFERENCES "Proteins"("idprotein") ON DELETE CASCADE );
+CREATE TABLE IF NOT EXISTS "Dates" (
+  "id_protein" TEXT NOT NULL,
+  "date" TEXT NOT NULL,
+  "event" TEXT NOT NULL,
+FOREIGN KEY("id_protein") REFERENCES "Proteins"("idprotein") ON DELETE CASCADE );
+CREATE TABLE IF NOT EXISTS "Features" (
+  "id_protein" TEXT NOT NULL,
+  "type" TEXT NOT NULL,
+  "loc" TEXT,
+  "description" INTEGER,
+FOREIGN KEY("id_protein") REFERENCES "Proteins"("idprotein") ON DELETE CASCADE );
+CREATE TABLE IF NOT EXISTS "Names" (
+  "id_protein" TEXT NOT NULL,
+  "name" INTEGER NOT NULL,
+FOREIGN KEY("id_protein") REFERENCES "Proteins"("idprotein") ON DELETE CASCADE );
+CREATE TABLE IF NOT EXISTS "Fasta" (
+  "id_protein" TEXT NOT NULL,
+  "header" TEXT NOT NULL,
+  "sequence" TEXT NOT NULL,
+FOREIGN KEY("id_protein") REFERENCES "Proteins"("idprotein") ON DELETE CASCADE );
+CREATE TABLE IF NOT EXISTS "Codes" (
+  "id_protein" TEXT NOT NULL,
+  "code" TEXT NOT NULL,
+FOREIGN KEY("id_protein") REFERENCES "Proteins"("idprotein") ON DELETE CASCADE );
+CREATE TABLE IF NOT EXISTS "Proteins" (
+  "idprotein" TEXT NOT NULL,
+  "accession" TEXT NOT NULL,
+  "names" TEXT NOT NULL,
+  "taxonomy" TEXT NOT NULL,
+  "taxonomyid" TEXT NOT NULL,
+  "sequence" TEXT NOT NULL,
+  "AA_number" INTEGER NOT NULL DEFAULT 0,
+  "keywords" TEXT,
+  "predicted" TEXT,
+  "orfnames" TEXT,
+PRIMARY KEY("idprotein")

 When DBINSERT is present, no typical results will be printed on terminal, instead you will print a series of tables ready to be used to create a database with the help of other tools like SQLITE.